UK stocks end two days of currency-driven declines

-LONDON (Reuters) - British shares .FTSE rose across the board on Friday as buyers returned to the market following two days of declines driven by a strengthening sterling.
+LONDON, Jan 26 (Reuters) - British shares rose across the board on Friday as buyers returned to the market following two days of declines driven by a strengthening sterling.

 The FTSE index dipped briefly after the pound rose on figures which showed an unexpected acceleration in British economic growth in the fourth quarter of 2017.

-The index recovered swiftly and closed up 0.6 percent with healthcare shares contributing most to the broader rise.
+At 1037 GMT, the FTSE had recovered and was up 0.6 percent at 7,659.65 points with all sectors pointing higher and healthcare and financials contributing most to the index’s rise.

-AstraZeneca (AZN.L) added 1.9 percent after it reported that its inhaler for chronic obstructive pulmonary disease (COPD) showed improved lung function in a late stage trial.

-GlaxoSmithKline (GSK.L) rose too, up 1.5 percent as its shingles vaccine moved a step closer to the market after a European Medicines Agency (EMA) panel gave a positive opinion on the drug.

-Online gambling firm GVC (GVC.L) fell 2.8 percent, after making a provision of about 200 million euros for a tax bill from Greek authorities.
+Online gambling firm GVC fell 5 percent, the top faller on the FTSE 250 index, after making a provision of about 200 million euros for a tax bill from Greek authorities.

-Energy was one of the only sectors to end in negative territory, with BP (BP.L) and Royal Dutch Shell down just shy of 0.1 percent.

-Britain’s FTSE is the only major European index to have fallen (-0.3 percent) this year while others have rallied.
-France’s CAC 40 is up 4 percent and Germany’s DAX has gained 3.2 percent, helped higher by a more marked pick-up in business activity on the continent and receding political risks.
+Britain’s FTSE is the only major European index to have fallen (-0.4 percent) this year while others rallied, with France’s CAC 40 up 4 percent and Germany’s DAX gaining 3.2 percent, helped higher by a more marked pick-up in business activity on the continent and receding political risks.

 Market analysts said the UK’s underperformance and a slightly weaker pound had prompted some opportunistic “dip buying” on Friday.